Prospective Community Building Partners

 - Provide a Certificate of Insurance with limits of $1,000,000 per occurrence and $3,000,000 aggregate naming the Board of Regents of the University of Nebraska as an additional insured

-- Go through an official onboarding process and welcome tour
+- Go through an orientation process and welcome tour prior to receiving building access.

 Community building partners located in the CEC are asked to be active participants in the CEC environment and contribute positively to its success.
 This is achieved by taking advantage of opportunities to work with students, faculty, staff, and community organizations in ways that derive mutual benefits.
 Here are some examples of how our building partners meet these expectations: